Swan River Colony: European exploration

-Later in March 1803, Géographe with another ship Casuarina passed by Rottnest on their way eventually back to France, but did not stop longer than a day or two.
+Later in March 1803, Géographe, with another ship Casuarina, passed by Rottnest on their way eventually back to France, but did not stop longer than a day or two.

 The next visit to the area was the first Australian-born maritime explorer, Phillip Parker King in 1822 on Bathurst.
 King was also the son of former Governor Philip Gidley King of New South Wales.
 However, King also was not impressed with the area.

 Background to the settlement

 The founding father of Western Australia was Captain James Stirling who, in 1827, explored the Swan River area in HMS Success which first anchored off Rottnest, and later in Cockburn Sound.
 He was accompanied by Charles Fraser, the New South Wales botanist.

 Their initial exploration began on 8 March in a cutter and gig with parties continuing on foot from 13 March.
 In late March, Success moved to Sydney, arriving there on 15 April.
 Stirling arrived back in England in July 1828, promoting in glowing terms the agricultural potential of the area.
-His lobbying was for the establishment of a "free" settlement – unlike penal colonies at New South Wales, Port Arthur and Norfolk Island – in the Swan River area with himself as its governor.
+His lobbying was for the establishment of a free settlement – unlike penal colonies at New South Wales, Port Arthur and Norfolk Island – in the Swan River area with himself as its governor.
 As a result of these reports, and a rumour in London that the French were about to establish a penal colony in the western part of Australia, possibly at Shark Bay, the Colonial Office assented to the proposal in mid-October 1828.

-In December 1828 a Secretary of State for Colonies despatch reserved land for the Crown, as well as for the clergy, and for education, and specified that water frontage was to be rationed.
+In December 1828, a Secretary of State for Colonies despatch reserved land for the Crown, as well as for the clergy, and for education, and specified that water frontage was to be rationed.
 The most cursory exploration had preceded the British decision to found a settlement at the Swan River; the most makeshift arrangements were to govern its initial establishment and the granting of land; and the most sketchy surveys were to be made before the grants were actually occupied.
-A set of regulations were worked out for distributing land to settlers on the basis of land grants.
+A set of regulations were worked out for distributing land to settlers based on land grants.
 Negotiations for a privately run settlement were also started with a consortium of four gentlemen headed by Potter McQueen, a member of Parliament who had already acquired a large tract of land in New South Wales.
 The consortium withdrew after the Colonial Office refused to give it preference over independent settlers in selecting land, but one member, Thomas Peel, accepted the terms and proceeded alone.
 Peel was allocated 500,000 acres, conditional on his arrival at the settlement before 1 November 1829 with 400 settlers.
 Peel arrived after this date with only 300 settlers, but was still granted 250,000 acres.

 Events of the settlement

 The first ship to reach the Swan River was HMS Challenger.
-After she anchored off Garden Island on 25 April 1829, Captain Charles Fremantle declared the Swan River Colony for Britain on 2 May 1829.
+After anchoring off Garden Island on 25 April 1829 and then in Cockburn Sound on 27 April, Captain Charles Fremantle claimed "all that part of New Holland which is not included within the territory of New South Wales" on 2 May for Britain.